Post: How to Use HR Analytics for Succession Planning: A Step-by-Step Leadership Pipeline Guide

 Time investment: Initial setup takes 4–8 weeks for a mid-market organization.
 Quarterly maintenance reviews run 60–90 minutes once the dashboard is live.

-Key risk: Algorithmic bias.
-Predictive models trained on historical promotion data can encode past biases — overweighting tenure or educational background, underweighting employees in roles that have historically been excluded from leadership tracks.
+Key risk — algorithmic bias: Predictive models trained on historical promotion data can encode past biases — overweighting tenure or educational background, underweighting employees in roles that have historically been excluded from leadership tracks.
 Audit model outputs for demographic disparity before acting on slates.
-The HR data audit guide covers the audit methodology in detail.
+The same data hygiene discipline that prevents a $27K overpayment like David’s applies here: bad data in, bad decisions out.

 Step 1 — Define the Critical Roles Your Pipeline Must Cover